knowsuchagency/knowsuchagency.github.io.old/content/page/about.md

 +++

-When I'm not programming, I'm reading, exercising, or volunteering.
+Currently a software engineere [@kalo](https://kalohq.com/)

 I served six years in the Navy as a Chinese linguist.
 During that time, I transitioned from translation work, to intelligence analysis, and finally to software development.

 Co-Founder of PyHawaii, Hawaii's Python User Group.

-I have also been involved in HiCapacity, Code for Hawaii, Code for San Francisco, and Data for Democracy.
+I have also been involved in HiCapacity, Code for Hawaii, and sfpython.

+I besides software engineering, my other love is academic debate - particularly parliamentary debate.

 Feel free to say hello.
 I love meeting new people :)